-His work explores the interactions and boundaries between humans, technology in the context of perception and action.
+His work explores the interactions, frictions and boundaries between humans, technology in the context of their perceptions and actions.

 He currently works as a lecturer at the Bauhaus-University Weimar, where he conducts research on the future of tangible user-interfaces, as part of his ongoing doctoral thesis titled: ‘Exploring Bio-Inspired Fluidic Soft Actuators and Sensors for the Design of Shape Changing Tangible User Interfaces‘.

 He is also a co-initiator of the ongoing Bauhausinteraction Colloquium interdisciplinary lecture series which adresses contemporary topics in technology, arts & design and the humanities.